Seeed-Studio/wiki-documents/docs/GPS-Modules-Selection-Guide.md

 #### Scalability

 With a higher maximum update rate, the Grove GPS Module is able to be used for projects that involve objects that travel at a faster speed.
 Furthermore, having more channels open up for other applications as well.
-The **Grove- GPS (Air 530)** has a multi-mode satellite positioning & navigation and supports more than 6 satellites at the same ti
+The **Grove- GPS (Air 530)** has a multi-mode satellite positioning & navigation and supports more than 6 satellites at the same time.

 #### Accuracy